KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/09-exile-wandering-hero.md

 - **The Cause of Exile (⚯ → ≠):**
   Exile arises from **Structural Divergence** between the individual’s resonance and their environment (family, tribe, kingdom).
-  - **Crime:** A centropic impulse violates a subversal or entropic law.
+  - **Crime:** A centropic impulse violates a subversal mandate or entropic law.
   - **Prophecy:** A **Fractal Eschaton** foresight orchestrated by **DP / DL** to ensure destiny.
   - **Usurpation:** The rightful centropic heir displaced by **Inverse forces (ISS / Echthros)**, forced into wilderness.